DianaFluxer/Moon-Characterization-automation/README.md

 3. **Reflectivity and Absolute Power Measurement (Stage 3)**
    - Switches to a **single-mode laser** for precise reflectivity measurements.
    - Records reflected intensity at defined coordinates for each **voltage** and **input power**, by rotating the **half-wave plate** in the setup.
-   - Measures forward current in the **p–n junction** under illumination to evaluate reflectivity response.
+   - Measures forward current in the **p–i-n junction** under illumination to evaluate reflectivity response.

 4. **Electrical Characterization (Stage 4)**
    - Shuts off all light sources.